zluckytraveler/Discord-Plex-Trial/README.md

 # DISCORD PLEX TRIAL BOT
-A Discord bot for sending Plex invites and removing users from the server after the trial period.
+A Discord bot for sending Plex invites and removing users from the Plex server after a trial period has ended.
 <br />
 <br />
 # HOW IT WORKS